logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_view/offline_api.md

 You can create random train/validation/test splits of your training data using the HSFS API.
 You can also time-based splits with the HSFS API.

 ### Evaluation Sets
 Test data can also be split into evaluation sets to help evaluate a model for potential bias.
 First, you have to identify the classes of samples that could be at risk of bias, and generate *evaluation sets* from your unseen test set - one evaluation set for each group of samples at risk of bias.
 For example, if you have a feature group of users, where one of the features is gender, and you want to evaluate the risk of bias due to gender, you can use filters to generate 3 evaluation sets from your test set - one for male, female, and non-binary.
-Then you score your model against all 3 evaluation sets to ensure that the predicition performance is comparable and non-biased across all 3 gender.
+Then you score your model against all 3 evaluation sets to ensure that the prediction performance is comparable and non-biased across all 3 gender.

 ## Batch (Scoring) Data